inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 ## Search and indexing

-Invenio uses Elasticsearch as its underlying search engine since Elasticsearch is fully JSON-based, and thus fit well together with storing records internally in the database as JSON documents.
+Invenio uses OpenSearch as its underlying search engine since OpenSearch is fully JSON-based, and thus fit well together with storing records internally in the database as JSON documents.

-Elasticsearch furthermore is highly scalable and provides very powerful search and aggregation capabilities.
-You can for instance make geospatial queries with Elasticsearch.
+OpenSearch furthermore is highly scalable and provides very powerful search and aggregation capabilities.
+You can for instance make geospatial queries with OpenSearch.

 **Direct indexing**

-Invenio has the option to directly index a record in Elasticsearch when handling a request, and thus make the record immediately available for searches.
+Invenio has the option to directly index a record in OpenSearch when handling a request, and thus make the record immediately available for searches.